loomnugget/art-c/devnotes.md

 ```
 - DELETE request
 - Removes Artist object located by artistID
-- Removes all associated Galleries and Listings by artistID
+- Removes all associated Gallery and Listing objects by artistID
+- Removes all associated Photo objects by artistID

 ## Gallery Routes v.
 0.0.5
 ### **Add Gallery**